dalalsoham/WEB-PROJECT/README.md

 ✅ If a maintainer reports behaviour that’s not in line with the project’s code of conduct, you will be ineligible to participate.

-✅ To get a shirt, you must make four approved pull requests (PRs) on opted-in projects between January 1-31 in any time zone.
+✅ TOP performers will get free goodies for their approved pull requests (PRs) on given repos between January 1-31.
-This year, the first 55,000 participants can earn a T-shirt.

 #### ⚠️What not to do :exclamation: :exclamation: :triumph: :triumph: